-b.
+d.
 Speed to Deployment

 i.Description: All eligible applicants that receive BEAD Program funds for network deployment must deploy the planned broadband network and begin providing services to each customer that desires broadband services within the project area no later than four years after the date on which the subgrantee receives the subgrant from the BDO.
 The BDO must give secondary criterion prioritization weight to the prospective subgrantee's binding commitment to provide service by an earlier date certain, subject to contractual penalties to the BDO, with greater benefits awarded to applicants promising an earlier service provision date.
 Applicants that commit to complete deployments by an earlier date certain, and that receive points in this rubric on the strength of such commitments, will be contractually bound to complete the deployments by the committed dates as a condition for receiving the grant and are subject to penalties and clawbacks if they fail.
-Further details about penalties for nonperformance of earlier date certain commitments will be published in the NOFO.
+Further details about penalties for non-performance of earlier date certain commitments will be published in Texas's Notice of Funding Availability for BEAD.